bertomartin/nickjj.github.io/_posts/2016-06-10-dockerize-a-flask-celery-and-redis-application-with-docker-compose.md

 ```

 Docker Compose automatically pulled down Redis and Python for you, and then
-build the website and celery images for you.
+built the website and celery images for you.

 #### Docker containers